Covid-19: letter to government 31/03/20

 Public Health England (by email)

-Thank you for everything you and your colleagues are doing to fight COVID-19.
+Thank you again for everything you are doing.

 Chief Executive, Men’s Health Forum